The priest caught at a motel with a 13-year-old girl has posted bail today (Thursday, August 1), as church leaders vow there will be no cover up.

 The president claims to have been molested by a Jesuit priest when he was in high school.

 Allegations have been circulating on social media that the Catholic Bishops’ Conference of the Philippines president Socrates Villegas had asked the girl’s mother to forgive Lagarejos.
-This has been denied
+This attempted cover up has been denied

 Nonetheless, the Diocese of Antipolo appealed for prayers for the erring priest in its statement today.